This post was contributed by guest blogger Sarah Schmidt, a Marie Curie Fellow at The Sainsbury Laboratory.

 Science communication opens doors

 Getting involved in science communication has been the most rewarding step I have taken in my career.
 The moment, I got active with it, new doors started opening up.
 My current job as a Marie Curie Fellow is a direct consequence of a blog that I started writing three years ago on a field trip in Indonesia.
 Since then, I have tried many things: photography, making videos, presenting in pubs and at science festivals.
 Science communication is my way of living out my creative side.
-My newest, exciting endeavour is starting to write a book.
+My newest, exciting endeavor is starting to write a book.

 Many thanks to our guest blogger, Sarah Schmidt!